-You can help me to support anyone who wants to affect positive and permanent behavioural change for the better.
+Help and support for anyone who wants to affect positive and permanent behavioural change for the better.

 There is motivation in every behaviour, conscious or not.
 We are born with two innate reflexes: instinctive reactions to falling and loud noises.
 As we mature these reflexes become naturally occurring behaviours.
 We learn how these occurrences look, how they make us feel and what we can do to avoid them wherever possible.